 The first step in sizing is to measure your torso length.
 This is not your height.
-Using a flexible/soft measuring tape, measure the length from your C7 vertebrae to your iliac crest.
+Using a flexible/soft measuring tape, measure the distance from your C7 vertebrae to your iliac crest.
 The C7 vertebra is the most prominent bone at the back of your neck- to locate, tilt your head forward.
 The iliac crest can be found by placing your hands at the top of your hips, with your fingers forward and your thumbs wrapped backward.
 If you were to draw a line between your thumbs, across your back, this is your iliac crest, where the backpack should rest.
 The length of your torso will determine the size.
 Each manufacturer will vary in sizing.
-Some models, like the Osprey Viva 50, come in a single size and are adjustable in torso length.
+Some models, like the Thule Versant 60 come in a single size and are adjustable in torso length.
 Others are sized specifically for torso length and may be offered in extra small, small, medium, and/or large.
+Packs that provide this range in sizing options are the REI Co-op Traverse 65 or the Osprey Aura AG 65.
 Our women's specific review has noted the available sizes for each pack we reviewed.

 If considering an Osprey pack, Osprey has a comprehensive guide specific to their backpacks.

 Once all of these sizing aspects are considered, you can determine whether a pack is a good fit.
-It should be comfortable under a weight load with little pressure on the shoulders and most of the weight bearing on your hips, it should be well padded with no chafing on the shoulders and hips, and tightened thoroughly and properly on the torso length, waist belt, shoulder straps, load lifters, and sternum/chest strap.
+It should be comfortable under a weight load with little pressure on the shoulders and most of the weight bearing on your hips.
+It should be well padded with no chafing on the shoulders and hips and tightened thoroughly and adequately on the torso length, waist belt, shoulder straps, load lifters, and sternum/chest strap.

 Sizing a pack can be simple although there are many variations and a professional fit is recommended to assure comfort and functionality.
-Outdoor retailers are a good resource to assist you in sizing and fitting.
+Outdoor retailers are an excellent resource to assist you in sizing and fitting.

 Women's Specific Features